Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Inferring Potts model

 \section{Inferring Potts model}

 We use a Boltzmann Machine (BM) to learn the probability distribution of the data and thus inferring the parameters of the Potts model.
-A BM is a probabilistic graphical model constituted of a single set of random variables $\vb{v} = (v_1 , \dots ,v_N)$ that interact within each other through a coupling matrix $\vb{J}$.
+A BM is a probabilistic graphical model constituted of a single set of random variables $\vb{v} = (v_1 , \dots ,v_N)$ that interact within each other through a coupling matrix $\vb{J}$ and that are subject to local fields, hereafter called $g_i$.
 For our purpose, we need a set of $N=54$ variables corresponding to the length of the two adjacent amino acids sequences, with each variable assuming $q=20$ different states.
-For such BM the probability distribution of the variables set $\vb{v}$ is exactly given by the Gibbs-Boltzmann probability with energy
+For such BM the probability distribution of the variables set $\vb{v}$ is exactly given by the Gibbs-Boltzmann probability at fixed temperature $T_{inf} =1$ with energy

 where the couplings $J_{ij}$ and fields $g_i$ set the mean and correlation of the variables $v_i$.
-Training a BM to infer its parameters consists in fitting numerically the distribution $P$ of the data by maximizing the likelihood $\mathcal{L} = \expval{\log P}_d$.
-Taking the gradient of $\mathcal{L}$ and setting it to zero to maximize $\mathcal{L}$, bring us to solve the following problem (for a generic parameter $u$ of the model)
+Training a BM to infer its parameters consists in fitting numerically the distribution $P$ of the data by maximizing the likelihood $\mathcal{L} = \expval{\log P}_{data}$.
+Taking the gradient of $\mathcal{L}$ and setting it to zero for its maximization, bring us to solve the following problem (for a generic parameter $\theta$ of the model)

-where $\expval{\cdot}_d$ stands for the expectation value over the data, while $\expval{\cdot}_m$ over the model.
+where $\expval{\cdot}_{data}$ stands for the expectation value over the data, while $\expval{\cdot}_m$ over the model.
 The gradient update thus consists of decreasing the energy of the data configurations while increasing the ones of the model.
 In our case, the gradient problem in \cref{eq:gradient_problem} can be turned into the set of equations